cloudacademypilot/azure-cosmos-db-app-dev/steps/04_indexing-in-azure-cosmos-db/documentation.md

 9. Select the **Scale & Settings** link under **_FoodCollection_** container.

 10. In the **Indexing Policy** section, replace the existing json file with indexing policy as given below.
-Here we are limiting the indexing to only two properties - **manufacturerName** and **foodGroup**, therefore the size of the index and RU charge used for write operations will be smaller than the before.
+Here we are limiting the indexing to only two properties - **manufacturerName** and **foodGroup**, therefore the size of the index and RU charge used for write operations will be smaller than above.

    ```json